Student Charter

 What are the language requirements for admission to a Bachelor’s or Master’s programme?

 An overview of the language requirements that apply to a programme, such as the level of English language proficiency required for admission to English study programmes can be found in the Education and Examination Regulations for your programme.
 The frameworks for the language requirements have been set out in the Registration Regulations by the Executive Board.
-Radboud University's frameworks for determining the language that a study programme is given in are set out in the Code of Conduct for Foreign Language Education.
+Radboud University's frameworks for determining the language in which a study programme is given are set out in the Code of Conduct for Foreign Language Education.

 When does my study programme start and where can I find more information about it?

 The Education and Examination Regulations (EER) stipulate when classes commence in the case of your study programme.
 The frameworks for starting points are laid down by the Executive Board in the Registration Regulations.
-The Registration Regulations also include what procedure you need to follow if you want to start with your study programme at a different date than the official starting date.
+The Registration Regulations also include which procedure you need to follow if you want to start with your study programme at a different date than the official starting date.

 Can I be admitted to a study programme with prior education abroad?